BootlegPotato/Mini-RPG-System/Glossary.md

-# Terms
+# Glossary

 ## Abilities
-All the actions a player can take that require rolling a dice to see if they sucseeds.
+All the actions a player can take that require rolling dice to see if they succeed.

 ## Ability Achievements
 Bonuses to Ability Checks that gained by spending Achievement Points.
 Sometimes a Proficiency Achievement will require that you have one or more other Achievements before you can acquire it.
 Like Ace Swimmer requires that you have Skilled Swimmer first.